TheKermitFrog/cifar10-CNN/README.md

 Also, This tech report (Chapter 3) describes the dataset and the methodology followed when collecting it in much greater detail.
 [Learning Multiple Layers of Features from Tiny Images, Alex Krizhevsky, 2009.](https://www.cs.toronto.edu/~kriz/learning-features-2009-TR.pdf)

+Models were trained using AWS EC2, with a p3.x2large instance.

 The model architecture were inspired by [Karen Simonyan, Andrew Zisserman, 2014](https://arxiv.org/abs/1409.1556).
 This paper examined very deep ConvNet models with very small (3x3) convolution filters in the large-scale image recognition setting.
-Their result is the famous VGG16/VGG19 models.
+Their results are the famous VGG16/VGG19 models.

 A VGG layer is defined as: